About Us

 "Teal" refers to Frederic Laloux's work on organisational evolution which identifies "teal" organisations as those that act like ecosystems, a vital shift for organisations seeking to have a positive impact in the world.

 "Co" stands for collective.
 We believe that all activities are enhanced when multiple and diverse points of view are involved.
-We work as a collective, drawing from a community of consultants and organisations to develop the right team for each project.
+We work as a collective community of consultants and organisations with different specialisms which we draw from to develop the right team for each project.